 - When working with the 2½” jelly roll strips, and using ¼” seam allowances all the way across, your finished panel should end up about 37” – 38” in width.
 Trim the height down from 13” to 11½”.

 - Flip over the sewn and trimmed panel so it is wrong side up and flat on your work surface.
 Find the two panels of interfacing.
-Place them against the wrong side of the patchwork panel, butting the interfacing together at the vertical center point of the panel.
+Place them against the wrong side of the patchwork panel, butting the interfacing together at the vertical center point of the panel to cover the entire panel.

 - Following manufacturer’s instructions fuse in place.